arftonlum/Startup/notes.md

 Security Misconfiguration-
 Vulnerable Components-
 ID and auth Failures
-Software INtegrity Failures- something you download isn't great
+Software INtegrity Failures- something you download isn't great\

+For the react deliverable, you do not need to have ecerything on react, just show some things.
+-g flag installs globally into entire npm environment